Animal cruelty case moves to District Court

 The defendant was subsequently arrested Sept.
 24 and charged with 12 offenses in Summit County.
 He was released from jail after posting the $250,000 bond set by a judge.

 Some of the charges have since been dismissed.

 “Currently, there are three felony charges and two misdemeanor charges we are moving forward on,” said former Routt County Chief Deputy District Attorney Rusty Prindle, who is now a deputy district attorney in Summit County.

-George is scheduled for an arraignment Jan.
+The defendant is scheduled for an arraignment Jan.
 12 in Summit County.
 During arraignments, defendants typically enter a plea and trial dates are set, if necessary.

 Support Local Journalism